 The penalties for a felony DWI are substantially greater than misdemeanors.
 Hiring an experienced DWI attorney in Houston is the best way to make sure your rights are protected.

 A conviction for a felony DWI can result in a prison sentence of 2–10 years.
 If you stay out of trouble during your prison sentence, you can avoid serving most of that time, but the sentence duration is ultimately at the judge’s discretion.

 It’s important to mention that even with a plea bargain, you will have to serve at least 10 days in jail as part of any plea deal.

 If you qualify for probation as part of the plea bargain, you may be required to complete up to 600 hours of community service, take DWI intervention programs and attend substance abuse classes.

 DWI conviction fines can be severe, but they can be staggering if you’re charged with a felony.
 In addition to a fine of up to $10,000, you’ll need to pay for counseling fees, court cost, and other expenses.
 Add on top of that lost wages, time off work and the possibility of job loss, a conviction can cause financial ruin in many cases.

 A felony DWI can lead to a two-year driver’s license suspension.
 This means paying a hefty amount of fees to get your license reinstated along with an annual fee surcharge of $2,000 for three years.

 Plus, the court may ask you to install an ignition interlock device (IID) to get your license back.
 The IID requires you to blow into it to get your vehicle to start.

-Additional consequences of a felony DWI include loss of employment, losing the right to own firearms, being barred from receiving certain government benefits, having difficulty finding housing, and of course, damage to your reputation.
+Additional consequences of a felony DWI include loss of employment, losing the right to own firearms, being barred from receiving certain government benefits, having difficulty finding housing, increased insurance rates, inability to travel to some countries, and of course, damage to your reputation.